microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

     ![In this screenshot, the 'Add your own on-premises application' blade of the Azure portal is depicted with the required settings listed above and the '+ Add' button selected.](images/Hands-onlabstep-bystep-HybridIdentityImages/media/OnPremAppSettings.png "Enter On-prem app settings")

 3. In the search bar at the top of the Azure portal, search for and select **Enterprise applications**.
-In the list of applications, select **APP1 Default Web Site**.
+Then, in the list of applications, select **APP1 Default Web Site**.

 4. On the **APP1 Default Web Site - Overview** blade, in the **Getting Started** section, select **Assign users and groups**.